HPC-AI-Team/pexsi/doc/corefunction.md

 Basic data type    {#secBasicDataType}
 ===============

+To enhance potential transplantability of the code, some basic data types are constants are defined in @ref environment.hpp.

 The basic data types `int` and `double` are redefined as `Int` and `Real`, in order to improve compatibility for different architecture